sherlockwang/mst-form-type/README.md

 It will be called after new custom type created with schema.
 It will process the schema to get default values and validators.
 Usually, you don't need to call it manually.

-`initVal({ key1: value1, key2: value2, ... })`

-It helps init form fields values if you want different default values than schema.

-**The only difference is this method will only set values for existed fields.**
+**`setValue(value)`**

+The key method to set field value on field instance.

 **`setValue({ key, value })`**

-The key method to set field value. `internalStatus` is reserved.
+The key method to set field value on form instance.
+It is used to set static field value. `_internalStatus` is reserved.

+**`setDynamicValue({ groupId, id, key, value })`**

+The key method to set field value on form instance.
+Each dynamic field has a field group id and a field id.
+It is used to set dynamic field value.
+Or you can use the `setValue` action on instance to do the same job.

 `valid()`

 It will run all validators in schema with current field values.
 Usually you don't need to call it manually.
 It will be called in `submit()`, and produce `error` if any error happens.

 **`submit()`**